graphprotocol/graph-node/docs/graphql-api.md

 All GraphQL types with `@entity` directives in your schema will be treated as entities, and must have an `ID` field.

+**Note** Currently all types in your schema must have an `@entity` directive.
+In the future, we will treat types without an `@entity` directive as value objects, but this is not yet supported.

 #### Example
 Define a `Token` entity: